Jake-Mulhern/fetch-rewards/README.md

 # fetch-rewards-processor

-BUILDING:
+## BUILDING:

 1. Start Docker on your local machine
-2. Inside of the directory where you'd like this program to live run the following
+2. Inside of the directory where you'd like this program to live run the following command
 ```
 git clone git@github.com:Jake-Mulhern/fetch-rewards.git
 ```